 For those of who you are looking at either buying a new MOSS ( Microsoft Office Share Point ) 2007 product and starting from scratch or upgrading from the existing SharePoint 2003 version you might want to take a quick look at what it offers as a product.

-While i haven’t actually gotten around to doing a comprehensive write-up on this new application from Microsoft i figured that prospective users out there might be interested in knowing how different this new version is from the older one.
+While I haven’t actually gotten around to doing a comprehensive write-up on this new application from Microsoft I figured that prospective users out there might be interested in knowing how different this new version is from the older one.

 I’ve spent the last 2 years working with this application ( amongst others ) and a couple of years before that on its previous version.
-While its perfectly suited as a document management tool it is far from being an ideal KM solution, though there are ways of getting around this problem.
+While it is perfectly suited as a document management tool it is far from being an ideal KM solution, though there are ways of getting around this problem.

-Sharepoint V3 has made up for it by providing a very tightly integrated platform to facilitate sharing of knowledge.
-Having worked on it i can say this is the first time i have felt Microsoft has started moving in the direction of a proper KM product.
+Sharepoint V3 has made up for it by providing a very tightly integrated platform to facilitate the sharing of knowledge.
+Having worked on it I can say this is the first time i have felt Microsoft has started moving in the direction of a proper KM product.
 This excel sheet ( put together by Microsoft ) is a feature comparison between the various types of Sharepoint.
-Go through it when you have the time, will give you some insight on what you can expect from this new tool.
+Go through it when you have the time, will give you some insight into what you can expect from this new tool.

 The areas covered in this document are as follows :

 - Business Intelligence